 failed during stage 'deploying site': Failed to execute deploy: Error: deploy timed out while waiting to enter states: prepared,ready

-…then it’s worth posting a link to your deploy in this thread, to see if we can help you extend that time limit (which is 5 minutes to “wrap things up” after the build completes) to help allow the files to be sent within that default time window I mentioned earlier.
+In that case, it’s worth posting a link to your deploy in this thread, to see if we can help you extend that time limit (which is by default only 5 minutes to “wrap things up” after the build completes), since this may help allow the files to be sent within that default time window I mentioned earlier.
 Note that solution is only applicable, for the error message quoted just above